-In Virginia, any charges made in connection to the rental that are included on the bill are considered part of the rental fee and are subject to state sales tax.
-This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc.
+In Virginia, any charges that are included on the bill are considered part of the rental fee and are subject to state sales tax.
+This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, short-term rental marketplace fees, etc.

 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in Virginia.
-For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.
-In Virginia, accommodations for federal employees on official business that are paid directly by the federal government are exempt from sales taxes.
+For example, a guest who rents for a long term rather than a short term are exempt from short-term lodging taxes.

-After you’ve collected taxes from your guests, it’s time to file your tax returns with the Virginia Department of Taxation and local tax jurisdictions.
-In Virginia, you are required to files state sales tax returns online.
-In order to file, you will need to enter information on how much you charged for your rentals.
-You’ll also need to pay the tax amount due, usually via check or electronic transfer.
-The Virginia Department of Taxation allows credit card payments, but you may be charged convenience fees for this type of payment.
+After you’ve collected taxes from your guests, it’s time to file your tax returns with the Virginia Department of Taxation.
+In Virginia, you can file returns online.
+In order to file, you’ll need to enter information on how much you charged for your rentals.
+You’ll also need to pay the tax amount due.

 When do I need to file my returns?

-You will be assigned a filing frequency and due dates when you register with the tax authority.
-At the state level, monthly and quarterly due dates are as follows:
+You’ll be assigned a filing frequency and due dates when you register with the tax authority.
+For filing with the Virginia Department of Taxation, state sales tax due dates are as follows:

 I didn’t rent my property during this filing period.
 Am I still required to file a tax return for my short-term rental with the Virginia Department of Taxation?

 Yes.
-Short-term rental operators registered with the Virginia Department of Taxation are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Virginia Department of Taxation are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

 Are there penalties for filing taxes late?

-Whether you choose to offer short-term rentals through a marketplace like Airbnb or directly to the consumer, you open the door to tax liability at the state and local level.
-As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with local tax laws.
+Whether you choose to offer short-term rentals through a marketplace like Airbnb or Vrbo or directly to guests, you open the door to tax liability at the state and local level.
+As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
 Failure to register with tax authorities and file short-term rental tax returns in Virginia on time may result in late fees, interest payments, and in extreme cases, legal action.

 Short-term rental hosts in Virginia may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Virginia Department of Taxation.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

 Yes.
-Many short-term rental hosts in Virginia file several state and local lodging tax returns every year.
+Numerous short-term rental hosts in Virginia file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.